 The Cumberland Argus and Fruitgrowers Advocate, 15 December 1917

 Miss Elise Simpson purchased Miss Ogden’s School, changed its name and relocated it to a new home on Beecroft Road between Wellham and Kirkham Streets.
-Miss Simpson had been a teacher with Miss Ogden and was also a ‘matriculant of Sydney University.”
+Miss Simpson had been a teacher at Ascham Darling Point and then taught with the Misses Ogden.
+She was a ‘matriculant of Sydney University.”
 Advertisements for the school imply that it took boarders and continued to have a curriculum centred on art and music.

-Miss Simpson sold the school in 1908 for health reasons.
+Miss Simpson sold the school in 1908 for reasons of her health.
 It was purchased by Mrs Eleanor Dow.
-Unfortunately there were two fires lit at the school by a 9 year old male boarder and these led to the school’s closure.
+Mrs Dow had a university degree from Melbourne.
+Unfortunately shortly after her purchase there were two fires lit at the school by a 9 year old male boarder in 1909 and these led to the school’s closure.